 we most tend to mess up.

-But what if I told you that anger is actually designed to be one of your most amazing allies?
+Yes, that’s right.
+These are misuses of anger.
+What if I told you that anger is actually designed to be one of your most amazing allies?
 And that there is a secret to turning your anger — and others people’s — into YOUR ally?
 In other words, what if there actually is a way to develop a relationship with anger that lets you use it in service of love instead of destruction?

 Of course, denying my anger only drove it underground.
 And that forced it to leak out indirectly.
 In ways that always felt out of my control.
 The forms my anger most commonly took included:

 - Being hypercritical of others (harshly judging people and then self-righteously justifying why I did that)

 - Not letting most people get close enough to me to feel at risk of getting angry at them — and then if I got angry anyway, being terrified that they’d reject me

 None of this changed when I became a psychologist.
 None of the highly valuable books, personal development workshops, or psychotherapy, I had greatly benefitted from in other ways touched my dysfunctional relationship with anger.
 In fact, it wasn’t until the mid-1990s, when I was in my 40s, that I finally started moving into right relationship with anger… despite having by then become a highly regarded psychologist.

 What changed?
 I finally found a way to COMPLETE my unresolved anger.
 One that actually worked for me.
 I watched this method clearly work with virtually everyone else I assisted with their anger issues.
 And I similarly saw literally multiple hundreds of people who I’ve mentored and facilitated with anger completion & transformation successfully use this method to create deeply valuable and durable benefits for themselves.